notpeter/env-home/README.md

 # env_home rust crate

-A pure-Rust crate providing a platform independent method to identify a user's home directory via environment variables with no external dependencies.
+A pure-Rust crate for determining user home directories via environment variables in a platform independent manor with no external dependencies.

 Checks `HOME` on Unix and `USERPROFILE` on Windows.

 ## Description

+env_home is a general purpose crate for determining the current user home directory via enviornment variables.

-This can be used as drop-in replacement for [`std::env::home_dir` (deprecated)](https://doc.rust-lang.org/std/env/fn.home_dir.html) from the rust standard library.
+It can be used as drop-in replacement for [`std::env::home_dir` (deprecated)](https://doc.rust-lang.org/std/env/fn.home_dir.html) from the rust standard library.